 - again this year a poster that can be printed anywhere that hosts can add their specific event information to in their language is available.
 Registered organizers can request the poster as PDF or EPS.

 - Also available is a booklet of a sample practice plan that will show what drills to use and how to organize the ice time.
-Click here to download the Sample Practice Plan as a PDF.
-(587 kB)
+You can view all the resources available related to the WGIHW on the HockeyCentre's designated toolbox.

 - guidance for general event planning for first time hosts of a Girls’ Hockey Day (i.e. what to include on the participant registration form, ideas for off-ice activities to include in the event, how to organize the participants into groups, etc.).
 A contact will be provided to all hosts who complete the WGIHW Host Registration form.